Hardware Guides

 Deallocate a Device

 Whenever you remove an attendant, copilot, or camera from a bus, you must deallocate it.
 Here's how to do that.
 How to deallocate a device In the Device Management section of the dashboard, open the Installs page.
-Here you will see your device ...
+Here you will see all the devices ...

 Allocate Attendants

 Before an attendant will work, it needs to be allocated.
 Here's how to do that.
 How to allocate an attendant In the Device Management section of the dashboard, open the Installs page.
-Here you will see your device inventory.
-In the Filter By field at ...
+Here you will see all the devices (attendants, copilots, and ...

 Battery Chart